KaimingCui/paintingShop/README.md

 Use servlet as controller and the Dao layer uses JDBC to do CRUD operations of database.
 Click on login button will allow you to login the management system.
 A default account has been set with username: aaa and password:123.

+  Servlet as controllers, JDBC is used to do CRUD, jsp/jstl is used to display pages.

 ##Environment&techs
 * JAVA JDK 10
 * mysql 8.0.19 & jdbc